Culture of the Ming dynasty: Porcelain, cloisonné, and lacquer products

-However, with the revival of foreign trade during the reign of the Yongle Emperor, the import of cobalt resumed.
+With the revival of foreign trade during the reign of the Yongle Emperor, the import of cobalt resumed.
 This cobalt was low in manganese, resulting in a bright blue color.
 Along with the traditional blue and white porcelain, the Ming factories also produced wares with red, brown, and gold glazes.
 These wares often featured combinations of green patterns on a yellow background, or brown on green.

-During the reign of the Xuande Emperor (1425–1435), blue and white porcelain reached its peak of quality.
+During the reign of the Xuande Emperor, blue and white porcelain reached its peak of quality.
 It became so renowned that later Chinese and Japanese manufacturers attempted to pass off their products as being from the Xuande era, in an attempt to claim perfection.
 The majority of this porcelain was produced in Jingdezhen, located in Jiangxi province.
 This complex became China's largest center for ceramic and porcelain manufacturing and was a major supplier to the court during the mid-fifteenth century.
 The Xuande era also saw the rise of the best Ming cloisonné, which gained popularity in the 15th century.
 Additionally, colored porcelain of the doucai (contrasted colors) type emerged during this time, with blue-and-white patterns being colored in red, yellow, green, or purple.
 While the style of porcelain remained relatively unchanged for the rest of the 15th century, there was a slight decline in artistic level during the middle third of the century.
 Excellent pieces from the Chenghua era (1465–1488) were still preserved and multi-colored decor became more widespread.